narutp/codeguide/README.md

 # Codeguide

 ## Polymorphism
-Definition : Polymorphism is the ability of an object to take on many forms.
+Polymorphism is the ability of an object to take on many forms.
 The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.

 In the example below, there are 2 class, A bike is a super class and a splender is a subclass of bike.